jsdelivrbot/CodeSearch/README.md

 ## Conclusion
 I think that with a bit more work this kind of tool can be extremely useful for new and experienced programmers alike.
 I can see two primary use cases for a tool like this:
-* A place to search for example code before heading to stack overflow to ask why your code is not working.
+* A place to search for example code before heading to stack overflow to ask why your code isn't working.
 * A tool to explore a new topic that you are interested to learn more about.

 While the tool as it stands does return useful results in a number of cases, there are a number of things I can add to make the tool return more relevant results.
 One thing that I worked on that I believe could be improved is balancing the term frequency with the length of the document better.
 I experimented with normalizing with the line lengths and I found that this method penalized longer documents too much, which resulted in the top results being just a few lines.
 I also tried normalizing by the number of unique terms in the document, but this had the opposite effect of not penalizing the very long code fragments enough, as this statistic does not quite scale linearly with the length of the document.
 I settled on a hybrid approach of the two methods, but finding the right balance between the two will require a bit more trial and error.